PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-08 14:54:51
+Last updated: 2024-04-08 14:55:25
-Random Quote: Everything will be okay in the end.
-If it's not okay, it's not the end. - Yuk Je
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston